martukas/superpack/README.md

 # SuperPack

-Think of this as a self-curated multi-platform Ninite for both Windows and Linux. if you find yourself performing a lot of boilerplate installs on every new system, this, in conjunction with something like [dotbot](https://github.com/anishathalye/dotbot/) might be the right solution for you.
+This is a utility for custom multi-platform package management.
+Something like [Ninite](https://ninite.com/), but for both Windows and Linux, except you can configure your own manifests to install from any existing package manager or have it run custom build/install scripts.
+If you find yourself performing a lot of boilerplate bootstrapping on every new system, this, in conjunction with something like [dotbot](https://github.com/anishathalye/dotbot/) might be the right solution for you.
+Which is [exactly](https://github.com/martukas/dotfiles) how I use it.

 ![screenshot](screenshot.png)